Upper-floor addition · 58m²

 Single point of contact, weekly walk-throughs

-Four to six months of construction.
-Single point of contact (Daniel).
-Weekly progress walk-throughs.
+Construction with a single point of contact (Daniel) and weekly progress walk-throughs.
 We'll tell you upfront whether you can stay in the home through the structural phase or need to plan accommodation.

 Six things owners want to know before they sit down with the builder.
 If yours isn't here, it's the first thing we'll cover at the consult.

-How long does an upper-floor addition take, end to end?
+How long does an addition or renovation take, end to end?

-Nine to fourteen months, design to keys.
-About four to six months on the council and design side, then four to six months of construction.
+A full upper-floor addition runs nine to fourteen months, design to keys.
+Extensions and larger renovations are usually faster.
 The biggest variable is which council pathway your project qualifies for.
-Where the design fits the Housing Code, we use the Complying Development pathway and approvals come back in three to four weeks.
+Where the design fits the Housing Code, the Complying Development pathway returns approval in three to four weeks.
 Where it needs a full DA, expect three to five months at Central Coast Council.

 Can our family stay in the house while you build?

-Sometimes yes, often partially.
-Most projects need the family out of the home for the eight to ten weeks the roof is off and the upper floor is being framed.
-Either side of that window, you can usually stay onsite if it suits.
-We work this out at the structural feasibility stage and put it in writing before you sign.
+Often, yes.
+Many extensions and renovations let you stay onsite throughout.
+Full second-storey work usually needs the family out for the eight to ten weeks the roof is off.
+We work this out at the feasibility stage and put it in writing before you sign.

-How do we know our house can actually take a second storey?
+How do we know our house can take a second storey or extension?

-A structural engineer assesses your existing slab, footings, wall framing and roof structure.
-Block-built homes from the 1980s and 90s usually carry the load with reinforcement.
+A structural engineer assesses your existing slab, footings, wall framing and roof.
+Block-built homes from the 1980s and 90s usually carry an upper level with reinforcement.
 Older timber-framed cottages sometimes need new piers or a partial slab upgrade.
 Either way, you get a written report before any quote.
 If the engineer says no, we say no.

 What does it actually cost?

-Yes.
-Every project over $20,000 in NSW is required by law to carry HBCF cover before a builder can take a deposit.
-We provide the certificate before the deposit clears.
-You can verify our licence and our HBCF status directly on the NSW Fair Trading site (linked in the footer).
+Three thousand four hundred and ninety NSW builders went under in the last financial year, most with fewer than five staff, so the concern is fair.
+The protection is the law: every project over $20,000 in NSW must carry HBCF cover before a builder can take a deposit.
+We put the certificate in your hand before the deposit clears, and you can verify our licence and HBCF status directly on the NSW Fair Trading site.
+Your money is protected by NSW law, not by a handshake.

 Book a free on-site consult with Daniel.
 Ninety minutes, no obligation, no sales pitch.
-You'll leave with a clear sense of whether your home can take an upper level, roughly what it'll cost, and what the council pathway looks like.
+You'll leave knowing what's possible on your block, roughly what it'll cost, and what the council pathway looks like.